AviatrixSystems/Docs/HowTos/transit_advanced.rst

 When Aviatrix Controller detects overlapping network CIDRs in the network, it sends out alert emails to the admins.

-BGP Route Limitation Alert Email
+BGP Route Limit Alert Email
 ----------------------------------

 AWS VGW BGP supports up to 100 routes.
 When this limit is reached, VGW BGP goes down and causes outage.
 This email alert